testcase/mlmat/README.md

 `cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_TOOLCHAIN_FILE=C:/Users/toddingalls/source/vcpkg/scripts/buildsystems/vcpkg.cmake -A x64 -DBUILD_SHARED_LIBS=OFF -DBUILD_CLI_EXECUTABLES=OFF  -DBUILD_PYTHON_BINDINGS=OFF -DBUILD_JULIA_BINDINGS=OFF -DBUILD_GO_BINDINGS=OFF -DBUILD_R_BINDINGS=OFF  -G "Visual Studio 16 2019" ..`

-open mlpack.sln and change the runtime library to /MTd for debug and  /MT for release.
-Tried to get this working with cmake but could not
+open mlpack.sln and change the runtime library for the mlpack solution to /MTd for debug and  /MT for release.
+Tried to get this working with cmake but could not.

 You can now use